 Pharmacy regulatory authorities require pharmacists to understand Canada’s laws regarding pharmacy practice, including dispensing drugs and the ethics of professional practice.
 This area of pharmacy is known as jurisprudence.
-As part of the licensing process, you must prove your knowledge of Canadian federal and provincial drug and pharmacy practice laws, regulations and the code of ethics for the province to which you are applying.
+As part of the licensing process, international pharmacy graduates must prove their knowledge of Canadian federal and provincial drug and pharmacy practice laws, regulations and the code of ethics for the province to which they are applying.
 The laws control pharmacy practice and the production, distribution, advertising, sale and use of drugs.
 The code of ethics sets the standards for professional conduct and helps guide pharmacists in making difficult decisions on moral or ethical issues.
-This requirement must be met by successfully completing the examination offered by the pharmacy regulatory authority or the course “loi et système de soins” offered at the Université de Montréal.
+This requirement must be met by successfully completing the examination offered by the pharmacy regulatory authority or the course “Pharmacie : loi et système de soins” offered at the Université de Montréal.

-The jurisprudence examination or course will focus on your knowledge and ability to apply laws, standards, and policies in the practice of pharmacy.
-These rules control the production, distribution, advertising, sale and use of drugs.
+The jurisprudence examination or course will focus on the candidates’ knowledge and ability to apply laws, standards, and policies in the practice of pharmacy.
+The rules control pharmacy practice and the production, distribution, advertising, sale and use of drugs.

 While each jurisdiction has its own examination, some of the topics included are:

 - Conditions of sale (National Drug Schedules, Food and Drug Act and its regulations, prescription monitoring programs)